Exhumation and reburial of Richard III of England: Plans and challenges

-The choice of burial site proved controversial and proposals were made for Richard to be buried in places which some felt were more fitting for a Roman Catholic and Yorkist monarch.
+The choice of burial site proved controversial, and proposals were made for Richard to be buried in places which some felt were more fitting for a Roman Catholic and Yorkist monarch.
 Online petitions were launched calling for Richard to be buried in Westminster Abbey, (Note: Richard's wife Anne Neville is buried within Westminster Abbey; it is uncertain where their only child Edward of Middleham, Prince of Wales, is buried; theories have included Sheriff Hutton Church, or Middleham, both in North Yorkshire.) where 17 other English and British kings are interred; York Minster, which some claimed was Richard's own preferred burial site; the Roman Catholic Arundel Cathedral; or in the Leicester car park in which his body was found.
 Only two options received significant public support, with Leicester receiving 3,100 more signatures than York.
 The issue was discussed in the Houses of Parliament; the Conservative MP and historian Chris Skidmore proposed that a state funeral should be held, while John Mann, the Labour MP for Bassetlaw, suggested that the body should be buried in Worksop in his constituency—halfway between York and Leicester.
 All options were rejected in Leicester, whose mayor Peter Soulsby retorted: "Those bones leave Leicester over my dead body."

 After legal action brought by the Plantagenet Alliance, a group representing claimed descendants of Richard's siblings, his final resting place remained uncertain for nearly a year.
 The group, which described itself as "his Majesty's representatives and voice", called for Richard to be buried in York Minster, which they claimed was his "wish".
 The Dean of Leicester called their challenge "disrespectful", and said that the cathedral would not invest any more money until the matter was decided.
 Historians said there was no evidence that Richard III wanted to be buried in York.
 Mark Ormrod of the University of York expressed scepticism over the idea that Richard had devised any clear plans for his own burial.
 The standing of the Plantagenet Alliance was challenged.
 Mathematician Rob Eastaway calculated that Richard III's siblings may have millions of living descendants, saying that "we should all have the chance to vote on Leicester versus York".

-In August 2013, Mr. Justice Haddon-Cave granted permission for a judicial review since the original burial plans ignored the common law duty "to consult widely as to how and where Richard III's remains should appropriately be reinterred".
+In August 2013, Mr. Justice Haddon-Cave gave the Plantagenet Alliance permission for a judicial review since the original burial plans ignored the common law duty "to consult widely as to how and where Richard III's remains should appropriately be reinterred".
 The judicial review opened on 13 March 2014 and was expected to last two days but the decision was deferred for four to six weeks.
 Lady Justice Hallett, sitting with Mr. Justice Ouseley and Justice Haddon-Cave, said the court would take time to consider its judgment.
 On 23 May, the High Court ruled there was "no duty to consult" and "no public law grounds for the court to interfere", so reburial in Leicester could proceed.
-The litigation cost the defendants £245,000 – far more than the cost of the original investigation.
+The litigation cost the defendants £245,000—far more than the cost of the original investigation.